Ukulele History: From Hawaii’s Royal Courts to the World

 Understanding how the ukulele is built helps explain why it sounds the way it does.
 The earliest Hawaiian ukuleles were carved almost entirely from koa wood, highly valued for its rich tone and striking golden-brown stripes.

-Original Construction Techniques
+Original Hawaiian Construction

-Modern Ukulele Materials
+Modern Materials Change Everything

 The Ukulele in Education: Why Teachers Choose It